fireblocks/java-sdk/docs/BlockchainsAssetsApi.md

 Register an asset

 Register a new asset to a workspace and return the newly created asset&#39;s details.
-Currently supported for EVM based chains only.
+Currently supported chains are: - EVM based chains - Stellar - Algorand - TRON - NEAR

 ### Example